Nyk0/chsc/README.md

     6 : Absent (standby)
 ```

 The containerized compute node "hpc-node-0" switched from "Absent" to "Alive" state.
-We check the state of our first job :
+We check the state of our first job:

 ```bash
 nico@hpc-scheduler:~/oar$ oarstat